 - Cocoa powder

 Remember, everyone’s ideal metabolic diet is different.
 There’s no guarantee that any of these items will produce a low glycemic response for you.
-However, focusing on whole, unprocessed foods and avoiding added sugars are the cornerstones of optimal metabolic health.
+However, focusing on whole, unprocessed foods and avoiding added sugars are the cornerstones of maintaining steady blood sugar levels and achieving optimal metabolic health.